Interview with Big Ocean

 Jiseok strives for growth and genuineness.
 “I want us to perform live and genuinely share our stories with our fans, which will require intense training and dedication.”

-Hyunjin shares his vision for the future.
+PJ shares his vision for the future.
 “We hope for a future where ‘barrier-free’ isn’t needed, and disability is just a characteristic.
 We aim to continue challenging ourselves musically and exploring unique perceptions of sound.”

 THE EDIT